i-manager's Journal on Future Engineering and Technology (JFET)

 Abstract

-Although in Libya simple gas turbine power plants are widely used to produce electrical power.
-However, in this endeavor the examination of complex configurations of the Brayton cycle including the simple Brayton cycle, with intercooling, regeneration, and reheating from the point of physical exergy destruction and its influence on specific fuel consumption and net power is explored.
-Therefore, the main task of this paper is directed to investigate the exergy destruction and specific fuel consumption and power under the impact of overall compression ratio at selected turbine temperature and standard environmental conditions of temperature25 OC, pressure 1atm, and 60% relative humidity using natural gas fuel.
-The paper showed that combustion process presented the most source of exergy destruction beside the stages of expansion with reheating reported the next higher source, while the compression with intercooling indicated the lower one profile along the overall compression ratio .
+In Libya, simple gas turbine power plants are widely used for electrical power generation.
+However, this study examines complex configurations of the Brayton cycle, including the simple Brayton cycle, with intercooling, regeneration, and reheating, focusing on physical exergy destruction and its impact on specific fuel consumption and net power.
+The parameters are evaluated under the influence of the overall compression ratio, using selected turbine temperature and standard environmental conditions, with natural gas as the fuel.
+The results indicate that the combustion process is the primary source of exergy destruction, followed by the expansion stages with reheating, which contribute the next largest amount.
+In contrast, compression with intercooling results in the lowest exergy destruction across the overall compression ratio.

 Research Paper